-Company restaurant operations is comprised of two separate categories; restaurants in our dedicated Company-operations market in Cincinnati, Ohio and restaurants remaining from our Old Business Model, where the Company developed and financed restaurants.
-Of the restaurants remaining from our Old Business Model, four are being held for sale as a part of a larger Multi-Store Development Agreement for the state of Alabama.
-The four Alabama restaurants and the remaining three other non-Cincinnati restaurants will be refranchised in the third quarter of 2005.
+Company restaurant operations is comprised of two separate categories; restaurants in our dedicated Company-operations market of Cincinnati, Ohio and restaurants remaining from our Old Business Model, where the Company developed and financed restaurants.
+All the restaurants remaining from our Old Business Model were refranchised in the third quarter of 2005.